A sudden reputation crisis could threaten your organization’s very survival: Are you ready to manage it?

 PRSA NJ’s panel of experts will include Jon Goldberg, founder and Chief Reputation Architect of Reputation Architects Inc. in Roseland, NJ, a crisis and reputation-management counselor to corporations large and small for over 25 years.
 He will share his insights on how to foster a risk-sensitive, crisis-resistant organizational culture that identifies and neutralizes emerging issues before they can snowball into bigger problems.

-Also on the panel will be Kathleen Connelly, a partner in Lindabury, McCormick, Estabrook & Cooper in Westfield, NJ, who concentrates her practice in employment law.
-Connelly has more than 25 years of experience representing employers and individual members of management in both the private and public sectors.
-Connelly will explain the legal risks of failing to implement protocols aimed at preventing workplace misconduct, as well as the legal pitfalls facing employers who fail to adequately respond to incidents of misconduct that are brought to management’s attention.
+Also on the panel will be Lisa Gingeleskie, a member of the Labor, Employment & Employee Benefits group at Lindabury, McCormick, Estabrook & Cooper in Westfield, NJ, where she concentrates her practice in the areas of labor and employment law as well as ERISA and employee benefits law.
+Gingeleskie has represented and counseled management in all areas of labor and employment law, including matters involving employment discrimination and harassment, breach of contract, violation of restrictive covenant, wrongful termination, and reasonable accommodations in the workplace.
+She will explain the legal risks of failing to implement protocols aimed at preventing workplace misconduct, as well as the legal pitfalls facing employers who fail to adequately respond to incidents of misconduct that are brought to management’s attention.

 Both panelists will explain how legal counsel and PR counsel can work together to forge the best possible outcomes in the event of a real crisis at your company.